aremzy03/incel-e-sign-web-app/README.md

 - `id` (UUIDField): Unique identifier for the envelope (primary key)
 - `document` (ForeignKey): The document being signed (related_name="envelopes")
 - `creator` (ForeignKey): User who created the envelope (related_name="created_envelopes")
+- `name` (CharField): User-defined name of the envelope (optional, defaults to "Untitled Envelope" + timestamp)
+- `description` (TextField): Optional description or notes for recipients about this envelope
 - `status` (CharField): Current status with choices:
   - `draft`: Envelope is being prepared
   - `sent`: Envelope has been sent to signers